bresilla/presentation_work/mywork.md

 1. Segmentation
 2. Edge detection
-3. Classification
+3. Feature detection
-4. Feature detection and matching
+4. Classificationa

 There are two kind of very distinctive operations in image processing: